-Companies who have progressed to a digital workplace with an intranet should always take time to study the implications on their field-based employees.
+Companies who have undergone digital transformation by implementing an intranet should always take time to study the effects on their field-based employees.
 Field workers can benefit immensely from effective intranet access and in turn, this can boost productivity for the business as a whole.
 By simply equipping mobile staff with a smartphone and efficient intranet tools, their duties can be carried out in a more efficient manner.

 If your company currently doesn’t offer mobile access to the intranet, it’s difficult for workers who are constantly “on the go” to feel totally involved with the employee engagement ethos which should be paramount for everyone.